 Outside of L.A. and New York, Paris is the city I know best.
-My first overseas experience was a trip to Paris with my mom, sister, aunt, and grandma.
-I was eight, and my inaugural bite of a French butter croissant catalyzed a lifelong obsession with the purist’s pastry.
+My first overseas trip was to Paris with my mom, sister, aunt, and grandma.
+I was eight, and the first bite I took of a French butter croissant catalyzed a lifelong obsession with the purist’s pastry.
 In high school, I spent several summer months in France’s capital.
 Then, a few short trips throughout my 20s culminated in a six-week stint in the summer of 2022, during which I conducted extensive reconnaissance.
 Now in my 30s, I have a pretty good grasp of the Parisian food scene.
+I visit at least once a year, if not twice.

-All this to say: this deeply researched guide on where to eat, drink, and (as an added bonus) buy food gifts and kitchen goods has been a long time coming.
-I like to shop for clothes almost as much as I like to eat in Paris, but to keep things manageable, this list will stay in line with my beat.
+I like to shop for clothes almost as much as I like to eat in Paris, but to keep things manageable, this list will stay focused on my beat: where to eat, drink, and (as an added bonus) buy food gifts and kitchen essentials.

-Before I get into the nitty-gritty, a few notes on neighborhoods and getting around.
-I most frequently find myself in Oberkampf, on the border of the 10th and 11th arrondissements, as well as in Belleville (just underneath the beautiful Parc des Buttes-Chaumont) and Le Marais.
+A few notes on neighborhoods and getting around.
+I most frequently find myself in Oberkampf (on the border of the 10th and 11th arrondissements), Belleville (just underneath the beautiful Parc des Buttes-Chaumont), and Le Marais.
 But Paris is an exceptionally walkable city with a smooth-sailing metro system and a surplus of electric Lime bikes, so don’t be afraid to pick seemingly far-away places to dine.

 Keep reading with a 7-day free trial